Boston Antitrust Litigation Lawyer – Focused on Competition and Market Regulation

 Overview

 Markets are supposed to reward innovation, efficiency, and merit.
 But when competition is suppressed—not by better products, but by secret pacts, dominant gatekeepers, and rigged access—entire industries suffer.
-Antitrust litigation exists not only to enforce laws, but to restore balance in a system where economic power too often concentrates through quiet coercion, not open rivalry.
+Antitrust litigation exists to restore balance in a system where economic power too often concentrates through quiet coercion, not open rivalry.

 Hidden Antitrust Harm